Table of Contents

 If you have already cleared the Trash, proceed to "Way 2."
 If you still need to, you can use Terminal to restore deleted data on macOS Ventura if you haven't before.
 You must type the command precisely and convert files one by one.

-Step 1: From the “Utilities” menu, launch the “Terminal” app.
-Utilities can be found in the “Applications” folder under “Finder.”
+Step 1: From the Utilities menu, launch the Terminal app.
+Utilities can be found in the Applications folder under Finder.

 Recover Deleted Files on macOS Ventura

-Step 2: In the Terminal, type "cd.Trash” and press the “Return” key.
-Then type “mv xxx../” but replace xxx with the name of the deleted file.
-Now press the “Return” key once more.
+Then type the command mv xxx ../Documents but replace xxx with the name of the deleted file, also you can replace the ../Documents with another location to save the restored file.
+Now press the Return key once more.

 Recover Deleted Files on macOS Ventura